 Mrs. Darla Byrnes, Paraeducator - I feel extremely blessed to be a part of St. Mary School as a paraeducator.
 My role at the school is to assist the teachers by helping students fully comprehend the lessons being taught.
 Previously I was a paraeducator at U-46 for 12 years.
 St. Mary is my home parish where I have enjoyed volunteering as a sacristan, Eucharistic Minister and most currently as a second grade Religious Education teacher.
 My husband Jim and I have 3 children and 5 grandchildren.
 I enjoy quilting, reading and family time.

-Mrs. Vicki Winter, Aide - Hello, my name is Vicki Winter.
+Mrs. Vicki Winter, Aide - Hello and welcome to my bio – My name is Vicki Winter.
 I have been a member of the St. Mary’s Parish since September 2014.
 I am a veteran of the Air Force and have lived in Carpentersville since 1975.
 When I was a younger I wanted to be a teacher but joining the Air Force changed my path.
 The Lord works in mysterious ways because he has brought me full circle to be able to fulfill my childhood dream.